Smithfn1012/red_rock_concert_cli/red_rock_concert_cli/README.md

 # RedRockConcertCli

 Welcome to your new RedRockConcertCli gem!
-This gem will allow you to access information regarding upcoming concerts at the Red Rocks Amphitheatre near Denver, Colorado!
+This gem will allow you to access information regarding upcoming concerts at the Red Rocks Amphitheatre in Morrison, Colorado!
 This is a beautiful outdoor venue that is over 6,500 ft. above sea-level, holds a little more than 9,500 people, and has been host to some of the most loved and treasured artists!
 Please enjoy the cli gem that I created for a final project as a student at FlatIron School.

 ## Installation